PNSmith/pnsmith.github.io/_posts/2021-09-22-mexican-inspired-tortizza.md

 ### The great thing about pizza toppings is you can add them to any kind of base.
 You don’t always need to use pizza dough.
 Take this tortizza recipe, a tortilla wrap-based pizza alternative that’s ready in just 15 minutes.

-Bake the tortillas in the oven with a lathering of tomato puree and stringy mozzarella cheese and sprinkle over chorizo for a smokey flavour.
-Once golden and bubbly, add the Mexican toppings for a spicy and tangy kick and serve with salsa, coriander and spring onion.

 ## Ingredients